Advanced Real-time URL Filtering for Smishing and Spam Protection

 -

-The Adaptive Messaging Firewall effectively blocks or flags messages containing URLs classified as malicious by its real-time URL analysis.
+The Adaptive Messaging Firewall effectively blocks or flags messages containing URLs classified as malicious or unwanted by its real-time URL analyzer.

 -